Swift heavy ion: Ion track formation

 in the sense that they lead to strong lattice heating and a transient disordered atom zone.
 However, at least the initial stage of the damage might be better understood in terms of a Coulomb explosion mechanism.
-Regardless of what the heating mechanism is, it is well established that swift heavy ions typically produce a long cylindrical track of damage in insulators, which has been shown to be underdense in the middle, at least in SiO2.
+Regardless of what the heating mechanism is, it is well established that swift heavy ions typically produce a long nearly cylindrical track of damage in insulators, which has been shown to be underdense in the middle, at least in SiO2.

 Applications

 Swift heavy ion tracks have several established and potential practical applications.
 Ion tracks in polymers can be etched to form a nanometer-thin channel through a polymer foil, so called track etch membranes.
 These are in industrial use.

 Irradiation of polyimide resists have potential to be used as templates for nanowire growth.

 Tracks can also be used to sputter materials.

 They can also be used to elongate nanocrystals embedded in materials.
 SHI irradiation can also be used for structural modification of nanomaterials.